 About

-Margena A. Christian, Ed.D. is a Senior Lecturer in English at the University of Illinois at Chicago (UIC) where she is a founding faculty member of the Professional Writing minor.
+Dr. Margena A. Christian, Ed.D., is the Director of Internships, Undergraduate Studies, and a Senior Lecturer in English at the University of Illinois at Chicago (UIC) where she is a founding faculty member of the Professional Writing minor.
 Her research interests focus on the intersections of the role of the media in education, Black popular culture and historical inquiry.
-At the Research 1 institution, she was chosen by the UIC Chancellor’s Committee on the Status of Blacks (CCSB) as a Black History Maker for 2021.
+At the Research 1 institution, the distinguished lecturer was chosen by the UIC Chancellor’s Committee on the Status of Blacks (CCSB) as a Black History Maker for 2021.

-Currently she is writing It's No Wonder: The Life and Music of Motown's Sylvia Moy.
-The authorized biography is about the Songwriters Hall of Fame inductee and Motown's first certified female in-house songwriter and producer, who helped to revive a teen Stevie Wonder's early career with hit songs such as Uptight (Everything's Alright), I Was Made to Love Her, and My Cherie Amour (Hachette Spring 2025).
+Currently she is writing It's No Wonder: The Life and Times of Motown's Sylvia Moy.
+The authorized biography is about the Songwriters Hall of Fame inductee and Motown's first certified female in-house songwriter and producer, who helped to revive a teen Stevie Wonder's early career with hit songs such as Uptight (Everything's Alright), I Was Made to Love Her, and My Cherie Amour (Da Capo/Hachette, February 2026).

 Other Works